adarshsrii/astrology/Readme.md

 Rog: 03:55:50 - 05:26:01
 ```

+## Contributing

+Contributions are welcome!
+Please fork this repository and submit a pull request.

-## License 📜
+## License

 This project is licensed under the MIT License.

-## Contribute 🤝

-Feel free to contribute to the project!
-Open an issue or submit a pull request to improve the functionality.

----

-## Contributions 🤝

-We welcome contributions!
-Feel free to submit issues or pull requests to improve this toolkit.
-To get started:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m "Add a new feature"`.
-4. Push to the branch: `git push origin feature-name`.
-5. Open a pull request.

----

-## License 📜

-This project is licensed under the [MIT License](LICENSE).

----
+See [LICENSE](LICENSE) for details.

-## Acknowledgments 🙌
+## Acknowledgments

-- **Luxon** for date-time calculations.
+- **Luxon** for date-time utilities
-- Inspired by the works of **Wilhelm Fliess** for biorhythm theory.
+- Inspired by Wilhelm Fliess’s work on biorhythm theory

-For any questions or feature requests, feel free to [open an issue](https://github.com/your-repo/issues) or contact me at adarsh@synchsoft.com.

 Happy coding and stargazing! 🌠